The beguinage

 The historic line above the principal gateway SAUVE GARDE stands as a symbol for all care and attention needed to realize a meaningful future for this UNESCO World Heritage Site.

-Begijnhof 1
+Beguinage 1

 Begijnhof 1 is a typical 17th-century beguine house that was transformed in 1937-1939 into a museum of beguine life.
 The picturesque courtyard with a round brick well and surrounding cloister was built at that time.
 Currently in disuse, the aim of Brugge Foundation is to reactivate this house as a place of remembrance.

-Brugge Foundation
+Bruges Foundation

 By transforming this courtyard into an information garden, Brugge Foundation aims to highlight the history, the exceptional built heritage and the significance of the intangible values of this beguinage.